 A study found that cases caused by the Alpha variant fell from 70% to 42%, with the rise of the Delta variant driving much of the change.
 The Delta variant has been reported to be on the rise in the U.S. During a Senate health committee hearing, CDC Director, Dr. Rochelle Walensky, cautioned that the Delta variant now makes up 83% of sequenced samples in the nation.
 What is more concerning is that more than 97% of the people who are hospitalized from COVID-19 are unvaccinated.
 As Dr. Anthony Fauci warns about Delta’s hyper-transmissibility, it’s important to note that vulnerable populations continue to be at greater risk of infection.
 Predominantly South U.S. states are reported to be under-vaccinated.
 Past studies on health trends in the Mississippi Delta have shown that those communities tend to have high rates of chronic conditions, such as heart disease, diabetes, and obesity.
 Moreover, as we discuss the under-vaccination in certain states and communities, we must also remember the role of vaccine hesitance and the lack of access to vaccines and other life-saving technology.

-The health care system has not been very compassionate towards the wellbeing of marginalized communities, especially communities of color and those living in poverty.
+The health care system has not been very compassionate towards the well-being of marginalized communities, especially communities of color and those living in poverty.
 A longstanding history of abuse has contributed to a mistrust of the medical community.
-Although vaccine hesitancy does play a role, as public health researchers of sociomedical sciences, we encourage a deeper examination of how oppressive laws and policies—redlining, war on drugs, gerrymandering—reproduce inequities that ultimately impact the health of the population.
-These issues are not reserved locally, just as they’re also not reserved to the wealthy nations.
+Although vaccine hesitancy does play a role, as public health researchers of sociomedical sciences, we encourage a deeper examination of how oppressive laws and policies — redlining, war on drugs, gerrymandering — reproduce inequities that ultimately impact the health of the population.
+These issues are not reserved locally, just as they’re also not reserved for wealthy nations.

-Whether in the U.S. or other parts of the world, clinical deserts and poor public health infrastructures exist.
+Clinical deserts and poor public health infrastructures exist in the U.S. or other parts of the world.
 Exploitative structure and settler colonialism, which are reproduced and upheld by capitalist ideologies and practices, are the driving forces of negligent health care and public health systems.
-Although public health officials have made the claim that health is a human right, we continue to be faced with leaders that are immobile to transform the social conditions that lay at the root of the problem.
+Although public health officials have claimed that health is a human right, we continue to be faced with leaders who are immobile to transform the social conditions that lay at the root of the problem.

 Ira Memaj is a public health educator.
 Robert Fullilove is a professor of sociomedical sciences.